What is the Witches and Warlocks Retrospective?

-Firstly, like many of our retrospectives, this theme-based retrospective has been deliberately crafted to position team members to adopt an optimistic view of the sprint; that’s not to say the less successful elements are overlooked – far from it!
+This theme-based retrospective has been crafted to position team members to adopt an optimistic view of the sprint.

 Suggested Icebreaker questions for Witches and Warlocks